• Silver Falls State Park represents the history of Oregon

 • The park offers beautiful scenery with 15 gorgeous waterfalls

-Silver Falls State Park represents the history of Oregon with the inclusion of historical sites and buildings - most of which are on the National Register of Historic Places.
+Silver Falls State Park represents the history of Oregon with the inclusion of historical sites and buildings - most of which are listed on the National Register of Historic Places.

 At the beginning of the Great Depression, the Civilian Conservation Corps established and developed the site as a park.
 Opened to the public in 1933, Silver Falls was titled by then-President Roosevelt as “Recreational Demonstration Area”.
 A Silverton photographer June D. Drake led a 20-year campaign to protect Silver Falls from logging companies, transforming this place into a beautiful recreation area.
-One of the ten falls was named after him in honor for his efforts.
+One of the ten falls was named after him to honor his efforts.

 Things to Do & See

-Nationally recognized, the Trail of Ten Falls is running by the side of Silver Creek and steep canyon.
-While hiking along the seven-mile loop trail, you are be able to see ten majestic waterfalls, five of them are more than 100 feet high and four of them have natural pathways behind the falls.
+Nationally recognized, the Trail of Ten Falls is running by the side of Silver Creek and a steep canyon.
+While hiking along the seven-mile loop trail, you are able to see ten majestic waterfalls, five of them are more than 100 feet high and four of them have natural pathways behind the falls.
 A shorter loop begins at the North Falls parking area and trailhead.
 Due to the North Falls' parking area is limited, you can park your car at the South Falls Trailhead.

 Operated by the Friends of Silver Falls, the Nature Store in the historic South Falls Lodge sells locally crafted souvenirs.

 Silver Falls Conference Center with central dining hall, meeting halls, heated swimming pool, a volleyball court, and horseshoe pit.

 Accommodations include tent and RV camps, rustic log cabins, and a horse camp.

 The South Falls day-use area offers picnic shelters, tables, a playground, a volleyball net, a horseshoe pit, and an off-leash area for dogs.